samangh/libsg/README.md

 }
 ```

-You can also add callbacks for connection/disconnection events, for exammple:
+You can also add callbacks for connection/disconnection events, for example:

 ```cpp
 #include <iostream>